jessykim/star-WARs-card-game/README.md

 - Include audio for dealing and flipping cards
 - Cards drawn on WAR are staggered so user can see how many cards are drawn
 - Allow user to pick their Star Wars character
+- Add progress bars for each player to indicate the amount of cards they have in their deck